ankitojha07/ankitojha07/README.md

 ## I am a Student and just a student.....
 - 🌱 I’m currently learning anything to get some space in tech :)
 - 🔭 I’m currently working on a ChatBot Development!
-- 🥅 2023 Goals: Starting with Open source
+- 🥅 2023 Goals: I want to learn new technologies and contribute to open source
 - ⚡ I just want to write more code

 ### Connect with me: